thibaudbrault/PokeRef/README.md

 ✅Autocomplete search
 ✅Responsive

-🛠Profile page with possibility to save a team
+🛠Use Tanstack-table for my tables (allow for virtualization, sorting and filtering)
 🛠Implementing Typescript

-🔜Using React-Table for my tables
+🔜Profile page with possibility to save teams
 🔜Types relations for each pokémon
 🔜Animation on scroll